Meet the Crew

 Working at a small Italian restaurant he found his love of making fresh pasta and learned the art of cheese making.
 Living in the lowcountry, the access to unique local food and West African influences inspired the way he cooks today.

-PHIL ORR, ASSISTANT GENERAL MANAGER
+RENEE CHILDERS, ASSISTANT GENERAL MANAGER

 Food handcrafted with care.